 Fine mix of coarse yet soft hair for stippling and texture work. ...More info.

 Rosemary & Co Deerfoot Stippler uses both soft and medium stiffness badger hair to enable a stipple effect, with a little goat hair to help hold the paint.
 Popular amongst watercolourists to create trees, grasses, foliage and furs. ...More info.

 A beautiful brush particularly for water colour and thinned down acrylic.
 Squirrel mixed with a little magic – carries a good amount of fluid allowing plenty of flow.
 A flick of the brush will create many different marks as shown.
-Sometimes referred to as a ‘Pyramid’ brush. ...More info.
+Sometimes referred to as a ‘Pyramid’ brush.
+Watch a review on our Series 40 below: For more videos visit our Youtube Channel: Rosemary & Co Artist Brushes Channel ...More info.

 The soft delicate tips are ideal for blending and softening in oils.
 Will lay on a watercolour wash quickly when a large area needs to be covered.
 Also decorative techniques eg Marbling and wood graining. ...More info.